alanng10/class-lang/Docue/Article/Single/a.md

 StructTypeName has syntax that is ClassName followed by colon limit, followed by StructName.
 1 derived class is ArrayTypeName.
 ArrayTypeName represents array of int or struct type name.
-ArrayTypeName has syntax that is TypeName followed by exponent sign.
+ArrayTypeName has syntax that is TypeName followed by limit brace square open token, followed by IntValue, followed by limit brace square close token.
 The TypeName can be either IntTypeName or StructTypeName.

 Struct fields or local vars that are arrays, are 1 dimensional arrays.